Navigate to Azure portal using https://portal.azure.com/ and select SQL database from the left

 We'll start as free and need to pay a specified amount

-Tags are used for grouping of resources for billing -- I am not using it for the demo.
+Tags are used for grouping resources for billing -- I am not using them for the demo.

-Review final settings with estimated cost per month.
+Review final settings with an estimated cost per month.

 We can also download the template for automation if we want to create multiple databases.

-Deployment might take sometime for sql database and server and we will receive notification.
+Deployment might take time for the SQL database and server, and we will receive a notification.

-Go back to home and under SQL server we can see our new database created.
+Go back home, and we can see our new database created under the SQL server.

 Firewall settings

-It is the way of controlling.
-We can be allowed network access to your online resources on azure like SQL server.
+It is a way of controlling.
+We can be allowed network access to your online resources on Azure, like SQL server.

 Setting firewall rules for our SQL server